 After the 90 minute Turma! ended, the audience could meet and talk to the soldiers and even touch the horses.

 The two key texts for understanding the Roman cavalry training are Hadrian’s adlocutio from the parade ground at Lambaesis in Numidia in 128 AD and Arrian’s Ars Tactica which was written in the reign of Hadrian.

 Over the course of three days of exercises, Hadrian observed the legion stationed at Lambaesis, the Legio III Augusta, and addressed different groups of soldiers separately in a speech (aldocutio).
 He commented on their manoeuvres, mixing praise with advice, and spoke directly to his soldiers, unit by unit.
 He praised the Ala I Pannoniorum for their javelin throwing, performed while they were wearing the legionary cuirass.
-He complemented their prowess, telling them:
+He complimented their prowess, telling them: